 Suppose, Project Module is maintaining the product images, price, and other information.
 We are getting these details from the Product Server where we have deployed the Product module as a microservice. it has its own database, server, and other required things.
 Similarly, we need we deploy other modules as microservices such as Order and Invoice.

 Now, you select a product from the product listing and click on buy now.
 With this, the information about the product such as price and quantity is being pushed to Order Micro Service.
-Here, in Order Micro Service, it keeps the log of all the orders and finalizes the shipping and other things by communicating other services in a similar manner.
-At last, once the order is confirmed, Order microservice then calls the Invoice microservice to generate the bill and send it to the customer.
+Here, in Order Micro Service, it keeps the log of all the orders and finalizes the shipping and other things by communicating with other services in a similar manner.
+At last, once the order is confirmed, the Order microservice then calls the Invoice microservice to generate the bill and send it to the customer.
 And that’s how you get your product shipped to you, ( Not literally but enough for you to understand 😜).

 Microservices are Conquering that Critical Moment